RTÉ Studio bombing: Aftermath

 This was the start of a Loyalist campaign of bombings in the Republic of Ireland that would continue until the mid-1970s, with the deadliest being the Dublin and Monaghan bombings which killed 34 civilians in May 1974.

-On 19 October 1969, UVF and UPV member Thomas "Tommy" McDowell was electrocuted while planting a bomb at an electricity sub-station in Ballyshannon, County Donegal.
+On 19 October 1969, Ulster Volunteer Force (UVF) and Ulster Protestant Volunteers member Thomas "Tommy" McDowell was electrocuted while planting a bomb at an electricity sub-station in Ballyshannon, County Donegal.
 He died of his injuries three days later.
-On 24 October, the UVF claimed responsibility for both the Ballyshannon and the RTÉ bombing.
+On 24 October, the UVF claimed responsibility for both the Ballyshannon and RTÉ bombings.
 The statement read "the attempted attack was a protest against the Irish Army units still massed on the border in Co Donegal".
 The statement added: "so long as the threats from Éire continue, so long will the volunteers of Ulster's people's army strike at targets in Southern Ireland".
 Until then the Irish security forces believed the RTÉ bombing was the work of Irish republicans who had a grudge against RTÉ.
-The UVF carried out two more bomb attacks in the Republic that year: on the Wolfe Tone memorial in Bodenstown, County Kildare on 31 October, and on 26 December on the Daniel O'Connell monument in Dublin.
+The UVF carried out two more bomb attacks in the Republic that year: on the Wolfe Tone memorial in Bodenstown, County Kildare on 31 October, and on 26 December on the O'Connell Monument in Dublin.

-Six months after the RTÉ bombing the UVF struck again at RTÉ.
-On 18 February 1970 it bombed a 240-foot radio mast on Mongary Hill, near Raphoe, County Donegal, putting the transmitter out of action.
+Six months after the RTÉ bombing, the UVF struck again at RTÉ.
+On 18 February 1970, it bombed a 240-foot radio mast on Mongorry (or Mongary) Hill, near Raphoe, County Donegal, putting the transmitter out of action.
 The mast had allowed RTÉ radio signals to be broadcast into Northern Ireland.
 The UVF claimed responsibility the next day.
 UVF sabotage bombings continued sporadically in the Republic throughout 1970 and 1971.